 If you use a mobile phone, you can add your number to the TPS register by texting 'TPS' and your email address to 85095.
 You'll get a number from TPS saying your number's been added to its database.

-Registering with TPS won't stop all nuisance calls.
-Companies are still allowed to call you for market research, as long as they don't take any information from you or try to sell you anything.
+Registering with TPS will not stop all nuisance calls.
+Companies are still allowed to call you for market research, as long as they do not take any information from you or try to sell you anything.

 Paying attention to marketing

 Sometimes a company may contact you because you gave them permission to without realising.

 When you have to give your contact details to a company (for example, when you're buying something, entering a competition or using a price comparison website), make sure you pay attention to the 'opt-in' or 'opt-out' box.

 These are sections on forms that ask your permission to let the company (or another company they partner with) to contact you in the future.

 An 'opt-in' box asks you to tick a box if you agree to be contacted.

 An 'opt-out' box means you're agreeing to be contacted if you do not tick the box.